 It helps you further to strategize your next move, sometimes or mostly even much more personalized moves.

 For example, if you learn that your subscriber is simply not opening your emails, you would know what tactic or strategy to use to encounter this specific problem.

 Your product needs to meet the expectations of the customer, not just once but over time.
 So that’s the need for brands to keep up with what customers actually want.

 It becomes impossible to know if you do not keep tabs on your customers.
 It requires a deep understanding of what your customers really want.

 So you have to get information from your customer post-purchase.
-Gathering product feedback from customers across time will help you update it in the right direction.
+Gathering product feedback from customers over time will help you update it in the right direction.

 If you can clearly see some of the points coming across multiple times, you can certainly take that into account.

-Product feedback emails usually are about asking questions where such emails have high response rates.
+Product feedback emails usually are about asking questions, and such emails have high response rates.